Sanjay5464545/beyondchats-fullstack-assignment/README.md

 - Fetched blogs using backend APIs
 - Used Groq LLaMA 3.3 to rewrite and enrich original blog content
 - Stored AI-generated content back into the databa
+- Google search and competitor article scraping implemented using Serper.dev
+- References cited at bottom of AI-generated article

 # Phase 3 – Frontend